BASIC JURY SERVICE INFORMATION

 Please detach the Juror Parking Permit from your summons and display it on your vehicle dashboard when parking in any authorized juror parking lot.

-This slip will allow you to park in restricted time zones of one hour or more, EXCEPT on Washington Street.
+This slip will allow you to park in restricted time zones of one hour or more, EXCEPT on the first floor of the City Parking Garage (Washington Street entrance).
+Please refrain from parking on Washington Street if at all possible.